islamshaabaan/SmartHome_Atmega32/README.md

 	 1. Bluetooth_Module: Driver for HC-05 Bluetooth module and is used for interfacing with mobile phone
 	 2. EEPROM: Driver for ST24C08 EEPROM and is used to read and write data from and to the EEPROM
 	 3. SERVO: Driver used to control the Servo Motor
     	 4. DC Motor: Driver used to control the DC Motor
 	 5. SIREN: Driver used to make a siren sound from the buzzer
    	 6. LED : Driver used to Control the LED
  - #### Microcontroller Abstraction Layer[MCAL]:
 	 1. DIO: Driver used to control the GPIO pins
-	 2. TIMERS: Driver used for controlling timers
+	 2. TIMERS: Driver used for controlling timers for Servor and Buzzer
-	 3. TWI: Driver used for interfacing with the I2C peripheral
+	 3. TWI: Driver used for interfacing with the I2C peripheral for EEPROM communications
-	 4. UART: Driver used for interfacing with the UART peripheral
+	 4. UART: Driver used for interfacing with the UART peripheral for bluetooth communications
 - #### Library Layer[LIB]:
 	1. BIT_MACROS: Contains bit-wise operations
 	2. STD_TYPES: Contains all the data types used